Ica-Qin/Resonate-Waves/README.md

 ## Roles and Responsibilities

 ### General
 We cooperated closely and effectively together.
-There were some main parts that each of us took charge of while most of the works were done together with a high-quality exchange of ideas.
-All of us took part throughout the stages from planning, preparing, coding, prototyping, making, installation, video and photo shooting to final documentation.
+There were some main parts that each of us took charge of, while most of the works were done together with a high-quality exchange of ideas.
+All of us took part throughout the stages from planning, preparing, coding, prototyping, making, installation, video and photo shooting, to final documentation.

 ### Coding
 - Switches and potentiometers controlling soundtracks and volumes: Xueyi Wang